Five Fierce Dog Breeds Your Family MUST Be Afraid Of

-Although this slacker breed likes to bark it seems like a great choice for a pet but for numerous psychological sessions, which have revealed that this dog actually harbors feelings of repressed violence and deep feelings of resentment (because of its size and saccharine cuteness).
+Although this slacker breed likes to bark, it seems like a great choice for a pet.
+However, psychological tests reveal that this dog actually harbors feelings of repressed violence and deep feelings of resentment (because of its size and saccharine cuteness).
 Those buyers foolish enough to choose one of these dogs to be with their family soon find out what a mistake they have made.
 Although not usually violent, the Maltese will turn around in the middle of a grooming or play session and stalk off to be alone.
 This is obviously a dog to be afraid of.

 Number Four: Yorkshire Terrier

 This breed of dog was bred to be a killer of rats in the sweatshops of Old England and the killer trait still survives.
 They are most vicious when facing visitors and will attack and use their ankle-biting techniques to draw blood.
-Despite their ability to hide in a purse, this breed´s violence should not be underestimated.
-Or is it because of their ability to hide in a purse?
+Despite (or because of) their ability to hide in a purse, this breed's violence should never be underestimated.

 Number Three: Pug

 Since the introduction of the Men in Black movies, this dog has proliferated and become a threat to vet techs everywhere.
-The dog looks innocent enough with its smushed-in face and big eyes but as soon as it is presented for a nail trim it turns into a bloodthirsty killer.
-Anatomical limits prevent the dog being muzzled and with its chubby body it cannot even be restrained like a larger dog.
-This dog may not have been bred to be dangerous but it is.
+The dog looks innocent enough with its smushed-in face and big eyes, but as soon as it is presented for a nail trim, it turns into a bloodthirsty killer.
+Anatomical limits prevent the dog being muzzled, and its chubby body cannot even be restrained like a larger dog.
+This dog may not have been bred to be dangerous, but it is.

 Number Two: Papillon

-This breed looks innocent enough and will pounce around the home doing calculus homework or day trading until time to kill.
-We interviewed Jean Blue from Tennessee, a well known Papillon breeder, and she told us about the pack she keeps in her third floor walkup “I started out with these dogs because I heard how smart they were and thought they would be great pets, but they get worse every day.
-The aliens learned them to pick the locks and now they get out when I am at work.
+This breed looks innocent enough.
+It will pounce around the home doing calculus homework or day trading until it's time to kill.
+We interviewed Jean Blue from Tennessee, a well known Papillon breeder, and she told us about the pack she keeps in her third floor walkup.
+“I started out with these dogs because I heard how smart they were and thought they would be great pets, but they get worse every day.
+The aliens taught them to pick the locks and now they get out when I am at work.
 These dogs have been responsible for the polar shift and the weather changes all around the planet.”
 You may not be afraid of this dog, but you should be.

-This breed of dog was originally bred for llama baiting in the Chihuahua area of Mexico; after that sport was declared illegal unscrupulous breeders selected these dogs to fight each other.
+This breed of dog was originally bred for llama-baiting in the Chihuahua area of Mexico; after that sport was declared illegal, unscrupulous breeders selected these dogs to fight each other.
 (Or they were bred for meat?
-Maybe watch dogs?
-The sources vary on this one) This breed of dog has now masqueraded as a pet and infiltrated the homes of many unsuspecting families.
-Although some countries have been wise enough to ban this vicious animal through BSL (breed specific legislation) in other areas it is still bred and kept as a family dog.
-This breed of dog has the most powerful jaws of any known domestic animal, is able to lock its jaws and hold on while shaking its prey to death, and, most frightening of all, the dog has a brain larger than the size of the skull and the pressure drives him into fits of frenzy.
+Maybe watchdogs?
+The sources vary on this one.)
+This breed of dog has now masqueraded as a pet and infiltrated the homes of many unsuspecting families.
+Although some countries have been wise enough to ban this vicious animal through BSL (breed specific legislation), in other areas it is still bred and kept as a family dog.
+The Chihuaua has the most powerful jaws of any known domestic animal, is able to lock its jaws and hold on while shaking its prey to death, and, most frightening of all, has a brain larger than the size of its skull and the pressure drives him into fits of frenzy.